nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 All you need is a wheelbarrow and a transfer shovel.
 Then it's just scoop, wheel it around, pour, and push it around into place.
 Do that about 1000 times and you're done.

+We ended up adding rocks into the garden bed under our bedroom window because we had so much extra.
+That turned out to be a nice surprise since the two beds are next to each other.

 ## Relaxing